-Artist Diploma - Instrumental
+Artist Diploma in Instrumental Performance

 Artist Diploma students have the opportunity to perform in our world-renowned Jordan Hall each year.
 As part of their program responsibilities, Artist Diploma students play an active role in the musical life of the Conservatory during the required two years’ residence, participating in institutional outreach and demonstrating their commitment to musical artistry.